Anselmoo/spectrafit/README.md

 ---

-> Data Analysis Tool for all kinds of Spectra
+> Data Analysis Tool for All Kinds of Spectra

 `SpectraFit` is a Python tool for quick data fitting based on the regular expression of distribution and linear functions via the command line (CMD) or